 Not sure if your child is ready for a traditional drone?
 I bought a Hover Star motion-control UFO for $15 at Costco recently and my son loves it!
 Like many kids, he gets bored with toys quickly, but he still plays with this one every chance he gets.

-I don’t see it on Amazon, but this UFO flying ball (pictured right) looks very similar.
+I don’t see it on Amazon, but this UFO flying ball (pictured left) looks very similar.
 Based on its high reviews, I’m sure you’ll be happy with it, too.

 Parent tip: If your child has long hair, please pull it back in a pony tail; even with one that has a cage-type of cover.
 The air sucks in toward the center at least part of the time, and my seven-year-old daughter almost learned the hard way why I’m stressing this to you!
 Lol